 This program includes during 2 evenings a combination of presentations, lectures, film and guided Northern Lights searches in the hotel garden in South Iceland. Árhús Cottages in South Iceland offer a Northern Lights wake up call for guests that register for that special service at the reception.
 The tour is dependent on weather and therefore sightings are not guaranteed.
 The Northern Lights are in the northern hemisphere from September through April but are only visible when the sky is clear and free of clouds.
 Like many of natural wonders, the Northern Lights are ephemeral – they may be visible, they may appear for a bit and then be gone (it is not a TV show that you can just turn on and off).
 But it is worth the patience which is much required.
 Because they are a winter event, you need to be prepared to wait outside while looking for them.
 It is best to dress very warmly, in layers, with good footwear, gloves, hats and whatever else will make you comfortable while you await patiently this truly outstanding event.
 For the best photos we recommend using a tripod.

-Today we head along the South coast and get out near the active volcano that is beneath the Eyjafjallajökull glacier.
-We stop at the high but narrow Seljalandsfoss waterfall, which plunges over the mountain.
-There's a trail that goes behind the falling water and offers interesting views, if you are prepared to get wet!
-At the seaside, you stroll on the black lava beach to see the amazing bird cliffs at Reynisfjara near Vík.
+If you booked the trip without the glacier hike, then the tour continues further south where you can stroll on the black lava beach to see the amazing bird cliffs at Reynisfjara near Vík.
 In the evening there is another presentation about the Northern Lights.
-If the night is clear, you might be lucky enough to see the Northern Lights swirling in a wild and carefree dance across the heavens in dramatic shapes, colors, patterns and sizes.
-The grounds of Arhús cottages and the Stracta Hotel in Hella are very large and dark that offers you a good location for Northern Lights search if the weather conditions are right.
-It requires patience, warm clothing and the excitement of "maybe there is Northern Lights".
+If the night is clear, you might see the Northern Lights swirling in a wild and carefree dance across the heavens in dramatic shapes, colours, patterns and sizes.
+The grounds of Árhús Cabins and the Stracta Hotel in Hella are extensive and dark, offering you an excellent location for Northern Lights search if the weather conditions are right.
+It requires patience, warm clothing and the excitement of "maybe there could be Northern Lights".

-In the morning, you learn about the Icelandic horse and its history and special qualities, and also visit a geothermal greenhouse.
-You see steam from the Geysir geothermal fields as you arrive.
+In the morning you learn about the Icelandic horse, its unique qualities and history and visit a geothermal greenhouse.
+Travel the Golden Circle route.
+See steam rising from the Geysir geothermal fields as you arrive.
 There is a variety of hot springs and bubbling pools.
 The original geyser is now dormant but has been replaced by Strokkur "the Churn" which erupts at 5-10 minute intervals.
-You continue to Gullfoss "the golden falls", a double waterfall that tumbles 34 meters into the Hvítá river, and attracts tourists and travelers in summer and winter.
-We travel inland to Thingvellir National Park, a UNESCO World Heritage Site before returning to Reykjavík for one night.
-An optional Northern Lights evening cruise can be booked on the spot, if the weather conditions are ideal.
+Continue to Gullfoss, a double waterfall that tumbles 34 meters into the Hvítá River and attracts tourists and travellers in summer and winter.
+Head inland to Þingvellir National Park, a UNESCO World Heritage Site, before returning to Reykjavík for your last night, either at Hotel Cabin or Centerhotel Plaza.
+An optional Northern Lights evening cruise can be booked while in the destination if the weather conditions are ideal.

 We hope you've enjoyed your stay!
 Your Iceland tour ends today.
 Individual transfer by Flybus airport shuttle from your guesthouse accommodation in Reykjavík to Keflavík Airport.

-Total mileage without airport transfer is about 630 km / 391 miles which is an average of 210 km (130 miles) per day, about 3 hours per day will be spent on the bus.
+Daily driving: Total mileage without airport transfer is about 630 km / 391 miles which is an average of 210 km (130 miles) per day, about 3 hours per day will be spent on the bus.
 On some days the driving might be longer than on some other days.
 This tour is suitable for children that are used to bus tours.

 LANGUAGES: English only